...And How to Make it Exceptional

 Time is precious my friend.
 Use it in scenarios where you need to summarize your skills, your team or your startup in a short and concise way.

-Now down to the nitty gritty….the elevator pitch types
+Now down to the nitty gritty….the elevator pitch types:

-Here are just some of many high-pitch examples:
+Here are high-pitch examples:

 • Youtube - Flickr for video